-- (1) The pilot in command of a rotorcraft during and after take-off must ensure that, until the rotorcraft reaches the minimum height for the flight in accordance with regulation 91.265, 91.267, 91.277 or 91.305 (as applicable), the rotorcraft has the performance to clear all obstacles by a safe margin. - (2) For subsection (1), the pilot in command must determine the performance of the rotorcraft from any 1 of the following: - (a) the AFM; - (b) the manufacturer's data manual (if any); - (c) other data approved under Part 21 of CASR for the purpose. - (3) For subsection (2), the pilot in command must take the following into account: - (a) the take-off distance available; - (b) the adequacy of the size of the departure and planned destination aerodromes and any alternate aerodromes; - (c) the pressure altitude and temperature; - (d) the gradient of the take-off and initial climb stage of the flight; - (e) the climb flight path; - (f) either: - (i) the wind direction, speed and characteristics if known; or - (ii) zero wind if the matters mentioned in subparagraph (i) are unknown; - (g) the take-off and en route weather forecast;
+- (1) The pilot in command of a rotorcraft during and after take-off must ensure that, until the rotorcraft reaches the minimum height for the flight in accordance with regulation 91.265, 91.267, 91.277 or 91.305 (as applicable), the rotorcraft has the performance to clear all obstacles by a safe margin. - (2) For subsection (1), the pilot in command must determine the performance of the rotorcraft from any 1 of the following: - (a) the AFM; - (b) the manufacturer's data manual (if any); - (c) other data approved under Part 21 of CASR for the purpose. - (3) For subsection (2), the pilot in command must take the following into account: - (a) the take-off distance available; - (ab) the type of runway surface, and the runway surface condition, if available; - (b) the adequacy of the size of the departure and planned destination aerodromes and any alternate aerodromes; - (c) the pressure altitude and temperature; - (d) the gradient of the take-off and initial climb stage of the flight; - (e) the climb flight path; - (f) either: - (i) the wind direction, speed and characteristics if known; or

-(h) the obstacles in the vicinity of the flight path.
+- (ii) zero wind if the matters mentioned in subparagraph (i) are unknown; - (g) the take-off and en route weather forecast; - (h) the obstacles in the vicinity of the flight path.